 A workable budget will help you guide your spending so that you can build your savings while still enjoying your life.
 Unless you are in dire financial trouble, there’s no reason setting a budget should be painful.

-A good budget helps you:
+A good family budget helps you:

 Understand how and where you spend your money